 Statutory compliance relates to the various labour and taxation laws prevalent in India.
 These laws change on a State and National level, and it is mandatory for companies to obey them.
 Non-compliance with these regulations can land a company into legal trouble such as penalties, fines, or worse.
 This is why companies spend a good deal of resources for ensuring statutory compliance.

-It is important to have sound understanding of the various labour and taxation laws in India to keep abreast with any changes that need to incorporated, since the law is very dynamic and rules keep changing from time to time.
+It is important to have a sound understanding of the various labour and taxation laws in India to keep abreast of any changes that need to incorporate since the law is very dynamic and rules keep changing from time to time.
+Of recent, providers of statutory compliance services in India have come into the limelight more than they used to be for the same reason.

 Does it differ among organizations?